FredHutch/Oncoscape/DOCKER.md

 - Following the install wizard to install the Docker-Toolbox
 - See http://docs.docker.com/windows/step_one/ for more detailed install instructions

-After the Docker Toolbox as been successfully installed, double click on the "Docker Quickstart Terminal" shortcut that was created during the installation process.
+After the Docker Toolbox has been successfully installed, double click on the "Docker Quickstart Terminal" shortcut that was created during the installation process.
 This will open a new terminal Window and start the default Docker VM (this may take a minute or two, especially the first time).
 When it's finished starting the terminal will look like the following:

 ```
                         ##         .